bishopZ/kabuki-motion/Readme.md

 ## Running the Server on the Web

-1. Install the heroku toolbelt
+1. install the heroku toolbelt
 1. `heroku create`
 1. `heroku apps:rename newname`
 1. `git push heroku master`